Website Manager

 Q: Who are the managers and coaches?

-A: At this level, though still all parents with kids in the league, almost every manager and coach has years of youth baseball coaching experience.
+A: All managers and coaches are parents of players in the league, and most have years of youth baseball coaching experience.

 Q: What is the goal for Majors?

-A: At all levels of Little League, the ultimate goal is for the player to want to return the following season.
-In Majors, the primary change from AAA is that the dropped third strike rule is in effect.
-Winning the league tournament has meaning beyond VLL as the winner will represent the league in District 70's Tournament of Champions.
-As well, Majors players will be eligible for post-season All Star selection.
-Regardless, skill development and having fun remain the top priorities.
+A: The ultimate goal at all Little League levels is for players to want to return the following season.
+In Majors, a key change from AAA is the implementation of the dropped third strike rule.
+Winning the league tournament or city tournament means representation in District 70's Tournament of Champions, and Majors players are eligible for post-season All-Star selection.
+Skill development and having fun remain top priorities.

 Q: Besides managing, coaching, or being a team parent, how can I help the league?

-Every board member, manager, coach, etc. is a volunteer donating their time to make the league function.
-We are always looking for people within our membership to contribute their unique skill sets (professional and otherwise) in keeping our facilities and operation in good working order.
-The more help we get from within our community, the more we can invest in maintaining the type of environment we want for all of our kids.
+A: Every board member, manager, coach, etc., is a volunteer donating their time.
+We welcome contributions of unique skills (professional and otherwise) to maintain our facilities and operations.
+The more help we receive from our community, the better we can support the environment we want for all our kids.

 Contact